Cataracts, Surgery, and Chronic Dry Eye

 What does this mean to you?

 If you have cataracts, talk to your doctor about any dry eye symptoms you may have.
 Doctors may miss dry eye symptoms if you do not describe how these are impacting your daily life.
-Treating dry eyes before eye surgery may help soothe your eyes and prevent further damage to the surface of your eyes.
+Treating dry eyes before cataract surgery may help soothe your eyes and prevent further damage to the surface of your eyes.

-If you are scheduled for cataract surgery, you may want to see if there are any treatments you can have before surgery to improve your results after surgery.6
+You may want to see if there are any treatments you can have before surgery to improve your results after surgery.6